jassyio/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0. echo , printing hello world
 1. print confused smiley
 2. display contentents of the /etc/passwd file.
-3.Display the content of /etc/passwd and /etc/hosts
+3. Display the content of /etc/passwd and /etc/hosts
+4. Display the last 10 lines of /etc/passwd